lolney/RecipeTransformations/README.md

 mongorestore --db recipes data/recipes
 ```

-Yyou’ll also need to install maxent_treebank_pos (the trained part of speech tagger) from the NLTK downloader:
+You’ll also need to install maxent_treebank_pos (the trained part of speech tagger) from the NLTK downloader:
 ```
 python
 >>> import nltk